LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SPFGMR.rst

       will result in the default (no preconditioning).

-.. c:function:: int SUNLinSol_SPFGMRSetGSType(SUNLinearSolver S, int gstype)
+.. c:function:: SUNErrCode SUNLinSol_SPFGMRSetGSType(SUNLinearSolver S, int gstype)

    This function sets the type of Gram-Schmidt orthogonalization to use.